1. Newton's crucial experiment ↑

 Newton introduced the term 'colour spectrum' and although the spectrum appears continuous, with no distinct boundaries between the colours, he chose to divide it into seven: red, orange, yellow, green, blue, indigo, and violet.
 Newton chose the number seven as this reflected the Ancient Greek belief that seven is a mystical number[5a].

 Newton showed that every colour has a unique angle of refraction, which can be calculated using a suitable prism.
 He saw that all objects appear to be the same colour as the beam of coloured light that illuminates them, and that a beam of coloured light will stay the same colour no matter how many times it is reflected or refracted.
 This led him to conclude that colour is a property of the light that reflects from objects, not a property of the objects themselves[2b].

 3. Criticism from the Royal Society ↑

 Despite Newton's confidence that his theory had been proven, it still faced several problems and was not accepted straight away.
-Within a year of his announcement, fellow Royal Society member, English physicist Robert Hooke, published similar results to Grimaldi.
+Within a year of his announcement, fellow Royal Society member, English natural philosopher Robert Hooke, published similar results to Grimaldi.
 He argued that diffraction is not a new type of refraction, as Newton had claimed, and that it could only be explained by assuming that light is a wave[1b].

 Many other members joined Hooke in criticising Newton's particle theory.
 Some denied that Newton's colour spectrum existed at all and others denied that his 44th trial really proved that light is not composed of waves.
 Those that tried to replicate Newton's experiment often failed.

 Prisms were still not commonly accepted as scientific instruments.
 They were sold as simple forms of entertainment, and there was little technical work on their design or improvement.
 Venetian glass was regarded as the standard against which other glasses were compared but even this was full of air bubbles and flaws.

 Newton did not help matters by concealing the details of his trials.
 He did not explain how to produce a spectrum from the first prism or specify the size or geometry of the second[1c].